AnonymerNiklasistanonym/MoonpieBot/installer/man.md

 # DESCRIPTION

-**moonpiebot** will start a Twitch connected bot with information provided by either environment variables, a *.env* file in the same directory or given a **----config-dir** *CONFIG_DIR* option a *.env* file in that *CONFIG_DIR* directory.
+Running this program will start a Twitch connected bot using information provided by either environment variables, a *.env* file in the same directory or given a **----config-dir** argument a *.env* file in the specified directory.
+Additionally log files and the database are written to this directory if not specified otherwise.
+In this directory can optionally a JSON file for custom commands (*customCommands.json*) and custom timers (*customTimers.json*) be specified.

-If this program is installed via a package **moonpiebot** will per default use **----config-dir** *"$HOME/.local/share/moonpiebot"*.
+If this program is installed via a package it will use *$HOME/.local/share/moonpiebot* as the default **----config-dir**.
-This can be overridden by providing another **----config-dir** *CONFIG_DIR* option that specifies another directory which will then be used.

 # OPTIONS

+**----config-dir** *CONFIG_DIR*
+: The directory that should contain all configurations and databases if not configured otherwise

+**----disable-censoring**
+: Disabling the censoring stops the censoring of private tokens which is helpful to debug if the inputs are read correctly but should otherwise be avoided

 **----help**
-: Displays a help message.
+: Get instructions on how to run and configure this program

 **----version**
-: Displays the software version.

-**----config-dir** *CONFIG_DIR*
-: Use a specific directory as root for configuration, log, ... files.

-**----disable-censoring**
-: Disable the default censoring of private information of certain variables.
+: Get the version of the program

 # BUGS